Skip to main content

 2. Update the policy — The shared model is updated to increase the probability of high-advantage trajectories and decrease low-advantage ones.

-3. Validate — Periodically, the engine runs validation rollouts (without training) and reports solver_acc and judge_acc metrics.
+3. Validate — Periodically the trainer runs validation rollouts (without training) and reports solver_acc and judge_acc from the evaluator’s signals.

-For the full details on the training pipeline, see unified trainer.
+For the full details on the training pipeline, see the unified trainer reference.
+To customize advantage estimation per role, see the advantage estimator reference.

 Next steps